Applying to the Conservatory of Music

 Note: Scores reported on your high school transcript are not considered official.
 However, if you received an application fee waiver, you may request that we make an exception.

 5. Distribute recommendations:

-- Academic recommendation (core subject teacher) - This form may be completed as a PDF, or may be emailed to the recommender of your choice after you submit the online application.
+- Academic recommendation (core subject teacher) - This form may be completed as a PDF, or may be emailed to the recommender of your choice after you start the online application.

-- Pastoral recommendation (must not be a relative) - This form may be completed as a PDF, or may be emailed to the recommender of your choice after you submit the online application.
+- Pastoral recommendation (must not be a relative) - This form may be completed as a PDF, or may be emailed to the recommender of your choice after you start the online application.

-- Music Teacher recommendation (primary instrument) - This form may be completed as a PDF, or may be emailed to the recommender of your choice after you submit the online application.
+- Music Teacher recommendation (primary instrument) - This form may be completed as a PDF, or may be emailed to the recommender of your choice after you start the online application.